deepakbhandari-kozmo/Divyadrishti/README.md

 # Divyadrishti - Drone Map Application

-A comprehensive web-based GIS mapping application for the Uttarakhand Space Application Center that integrates with GeoServer to display and manage geospatial data layers with advanced features.
+A comprehensive web-based GIS mapping application for the Uttarakhand Space Application Center that integrates with GeoServer to display and manage geospatial data layers with advanced features including PDF export functionality.

 ## Features